2. Choosing the Perfect Home

 - What’s your commute?
 Map how long it will take to get to jobs, schools, sports, and social activities, plus your options for transportation.
 Do you want quick access to a tollway?
 Do you want to live in a "walk to train" neighborhood?
 Do you travel a lot and want to be near O'Hare or Midway?

 - What do you do for fun?
 Do you want to live near local parks and playgrounds, forest preserves for hiking and biking, sports facilities, or theaters and music venues?
 Do you have kids in sports, music, dance, or art programs that you want to explore in different communities?

 - Are schools important?
 There are districts and schools for every family.
 Look at test scores, activities, and facilities, and then consider everything that your family wants and needs.
 For detailed information on all schools in Illinois, we use and recommend IllinoisReportCard.com.

 Going to open houses is like dating before getting married.
 Attending a variety of open houses will help you think about what you like, don’t like, and must-have in the home you eventually decide to buy.

-Before you're ready to buy, open houses are a great way to compare what you get for your money in different neighborhoods and for different property types.
+Before you're ready to buy, open houses are a great way to compare what you get for your money in different neighborhoods and different property types.
 They can help you learn to spot the hidden gems, those houses that might be overlooked because of bad decorating or an overgrown yard.
-Conversely, seeing houses that have been fully and beautifully renovated will help you appreciate the prices that such properties sell for.
+Conversely, seeing beautifully updated and well-maintained homes will help you appreciate their prices.

 When you attend an open house, remember that the house is open to the public.
-While of course the agent and seller are looking for a buyer, it’s perfectly OK for you to just "be looking".
-If you're already working with an agent just say so to avoid suddenly becoming a "buyer lead" for the hosting agent.
-Don’t feel apologetic or discuss anything you don’t want to with that agent.
+While the agent and seller are looking for a buyer, it’s perfectly OK for you to be "just looking."
+If you're already working with an agent, say so to avoid becoming a "buyer lead" for the hosting agent.

 Make the Most of Showings